-Truth About Star Naming: Can You Really Buy a Star? 💫
+Truth About Star Naming: Can You Buy a Star In The Sky? 💫

 Imagine a perfect gift for your loved one: a real star from the sky!
 Named after your soulmate, purchased, and certified.
 How convenient is it that there are so many agencies that sell stars!
 But wait, why do they refuse to show your star in the local observatory?
-And why can’t you find the precious name in any star catalog or a stargazing app?
-The sad truth is you can’t own a star or name it for money — let’s discuss why.
+And why can’t you find the precious name in our stargazing apps Star Walk 2 and Sky Tonight?
+The sad truth is, you can’t own a star or name it for money — let’s discuss why.

 Contents